If I told you your attention is worth billions of dollars, would you believe me?

-I spend far too much time mindlessly surfing the web than I would like to admit.
-Do I really need to read another article on self-improvement?
-I don’t, but reality, actually doing the things that would improve my life, is a lot harder than living in a fantasy world of perfection via blog articles promising my best year yet.
+Do I really need to read another article on how-to-exercise-for-optimal-health?
+No, I don’t, but facing reality, actually doing the things that would improve my life, is a lot harder than living in a fantasy world of perfection via blog articles promising my best body yet.

 I give my attention freely because I don’t always know what to do with it.
 Because I don’t always know what to do with it, I don’t value it as much.

 To value our attention, we have to be intentional with it.
-We have to be conscious of how we spend it.
+We have to become conscious of how we spend it.

-Just like we tend to value our money when we have concrete plans for it, like rent or a vacation planned, we would value our attention more if we have specific plans for it.
+Just like we tend to be more conscious about our money when we have concrete plans for it, like a bill to pay or a vacation planned, we would value our attention more if we have specific plans for it.

-By valuing my attention, I create the time, space and energy to devout to all the above activities that are more important and fulfilling to me.
+By valuing our attention, we reclaim the time, space and energy from mindless scrolling and devout them to more important and fulfilling activities.